adamjladine/captainmeta4/letters/parking.md

 Proper monetary consideration was paid.
 I have a credit card transaction for $9 (two hours of time) less than two hours prior to the issuance of the ticket.

 But that is irrelevant.
-Unified Parking is a private entity.
+RedactedCorp is a private entity.
 Like all private entities, it lacks the legal authority to unilaterally impose fines of any nature.
 I would suggest closing out the ticket, as there is no obligation to pay it.

 -Adam